Operation Hot Rock: Concrete block drops

 The initial plan, carried out on April 13–15, 1992, was to physically plug the lava tube via aerial bombardment with concrete.
 U.S. CH-53E helicopters hovered over the target vent (approximately 2100 m altitude) and released large concrete blocks directly into the flowing lava stream.
 In one of the first attempts, four concrete slabs (each weighing about 2 tons) were lowered into a lava channel at ~6,930 ft elevation.
 However, this rudimentary approach proved less effective than hoped.
-The intense heat and buoyancy of the lava caused the first blocks to float on the molten lava instead of plugging the tube.
-"I saw these great blocks of concrete floating on the lava, which proves they are not heavy enough," reported Franco Barberi after an aerial inspection of the site.
+The intense heat and viscosity of the lava caused the first blocks to be displaced or carried along the lava stream rather than forming a stable dam.
+Franco Barberi noted after an aerial inspection that the blocks appeared to be moved aside by the molten flow, suggesting they were too buoyant relative to the lava's force to remain in place.
 The lava simply flowed around or underneath the dropped blocks in that attempt.
 In response, the team decided to try using larger masses and a different tactic: accumulating a critical amount of debris in one spot.
 Over the next week, helicopters brought in additional loads, sometimes using a metal platform to dump multiple blocks at once into the skylight.
 At one point, high winds forced a helicopter to jettison its cargo prematurely, demonstrating the challenges of precise placement in such conditions.